SAP/ownid-developer-tutorial/src/gigya.md

 ## SAP Customer Data Cloud (Gigya)

 OwnID has out-of-the-box integration with Gigya.
-Whether you are using Gigya screen-sets or not you can easily integrate OwnID by following the examples below.
+This section will guide you to integrate OwnID when using Gigya screen-sets Gigya APIs.
+The configuration part below is relevant for both integration options.

 ## Configuration